suffle/Suffle.Snapshot/README.md

 ## Regression testing for fusion components

-Inspired by Jest and its snapshot testing for React Components, this package helps reducing unwanted side-effects when changing existing Fusion Components.
+Inspired by Jest and its snapshot testing for React Components, this package helps to reduce unwanted side effects when changing existing Fusion Components.
 Especially in big projects it is often hard to keep an eye on  every usage of a component and which other component might be influenced.
 Snapshot testing reduces regression bugs by rendering Fusion Components and saving their outcome.
 If the code of a Fusion Component is changed, the snapshots are no longer in sync with the new outcome, which gives the developer two possibilities:

 1. Adjust the code to keep old behaviour where needed
 1. Update the old snapshots